swiftlang/swift-llbuild/README.txt

     <https://code.google.com/p/googletest/>`_ framework.

   All of the tests are run by default (by `Lit`) during the build.

+* There are also additional performance tests:

+  Xcode Performance Tests
+    These tests are located under ``perftests/Xcode``.
+They use the Xcode XCTest based testing infrastructure to run performance tests.

 * Header includes are placed in the directory structure according to their
   purpose: